brod2240/ufid_reader/README.md

 4. Enter course id manually (27483)
 5. Scan or input id (functionality for manual input implemented only)
 6. Manually input 93549135

+## Admin Site
+UFID Check In is a web application that allows administrators manage timesheets created when UFIDs are scanned on the raspberry pi, therefore getting a better gage on student attendance.
+In theory, admins will have an account that gives an overview of students marked present for their courses only.
+They have the option of filtering through that data to return specific students, dates, section numbers, and course ids to find what they are looking for.
+# Features
+- Accounts: These keep track of the courses each professor teaches.
+(Hardcoded,  plan to implement in beta build)
+- Course and Section management: Professors have their courses organized for them, in which each course card will display timesheet daata for only that course.
+(Additional accounts set for creation for beta build)
+- Attendance Tracking: Professors can track student attendance, taken from the backend, for all of their courses and section numbers.
+This application supports filtering of attendance records by date, course number, section number, and student name (plan to change to UFID in beta build).
+(Implemented for alpha build)
+- Responsive design: This application works across different screen devices, though there is room for improvement in layout adaptability.
+(Implemented for alpha build)

+# API Endpoints
+- GET/api/professors/int:professor_id/courses: Retrieve courses taught by a specific professor
+- GET /api/courses: Get a list of all courses
+- GET /api/sections: Get a list of all sections numbers taught
+- GET /api/timesheets: Fetch timesheets with optional filters for date, course, section, and student

+# Instructions for Admin Site
+1. Unzip ufid-web folder
+2. In terminal: cd flask-backend
+3. enter command: pip install -r requirements.txt
+4. cd ../ufid-web
+5. enter command: npm install
+6. In flask-backend folder, run python app.py
+7. In ufid-web folder, run npm start

+# Testing
+Test plan is provided on how testing was done, including testing API endpoints manually and verifying functionality of search filters and data displalys.

 ## Completed Work
 Log of Completed Work: https://docs.google.com/spreadsheets/d/1taW3SdkVjubU3CihEUra0HCIytSY2XjPeqCYWhKH5SU/edit?usp=sharing <br /> <br />
 Main Work Completed (Design Prototype):